RcSepp/minc/README.md

 ### Compiling source code

 You say compiler, but all Minc does is interpret source code...
 Correct, at it's current stage Minc consists only of lexer, parser and code generator.
-To upgrade your langauage to a compiled language, you need to emit intermediary byte-code or a program binary (e.g. using LLVM) in your statements and expressions.
+To upgrade your language to a compiled language, you need to emit intermediary byte-code or a program binary (e.g. using LLVM) in your statements and expressions.
 In the future this will be (optionally) handled by a separate part of Minc

 **TODO: Write heLLVMoworld using LLVM**

 ### Selecting a parser

-One of the many bold goals of Minc is to be able to compile any programming language in existance, but even an infinite improbability drive requires coordinates [Quote](https://www.imdb.com/title/tt0371724/quotes/qt0351150).
+One of the many bold goals of Minc is to be able to compile any programming language in existence, but even an infinite improbability drive requires coordinates [Quote](https://www.imdb.com/title/tt0371724/quotes/qt0351150).

 These coordinates are the language grammar.
 Currently statements and expressions aren't interpreted from raw source code, but from a static abstract syntax tree (AST), generated by a parser ([GNU Bison](https://www.gnu.org/software/bison/)).
 The difference between Minc's parser and any regular parser for a static language is that Minc's parsers are designed to be as flexible as possible within the boundaries of the underlying language.
 They can be seen as laying some ground rules for the language.
 For example: C-flavored languages delimit lines with ";" and surround blocks with "{ ... }", while Python-flavored languages specify blocks with ":" and increased indentation.